Hywan/mnt.io/content/articles/2014-09-30-generate-strings-based-on-regular-expressions/index.md

 specifically, this algorithm is used inside realistic domains.
 I am not going to explain it today but it allows me to introduce the “surprise”.

-### Generate strings based on regular expressions in atoum
+### Generate Strings Based on Regular Expressions in atoum

 [atoum](http://atoum.org/) is an awesome unit test framework.
 You can use the [`Atoum\PraspelExtension`